Chapter 4:

 The Spirit Of God And Of Man

-As for God’s spirit, it can be poured out upon us, fill us, "dwell" in us, or be removed.
+As for God’s spirit, it can be poured out on us, fill us, "dwell" in us, or be removed.
 It can be divided, a portion being taken away and given to others.
 It is even in our nostrils.
-(Joel 2.28, 29, Acts 2.17, 18, 33, Isa 44.3, 4, Rom 8.9, Num 11.17, 25, Job 27.3) Not all Bibles use "spirit" in all of these references.
+(Joel 2:28, 29, Acts 2:17, 18, 33, Isa 44:3, 4, Rom 8:9, Num 11:17, 25, Job 27:3) Not all Bibles use "spirit" in all of these references.
 Some may use the word "breath", which is a reasonable translation within some contexts; yet the original word is the same one they translate as "spirit" in other passages.

 Instead of "holy spirit", some Bibles use the term "Holy Ghost", because their translators were influenced by the Trinity doctrine (discussed above).
 But the original Bible writers did not use two different words, ‘spirit’ and ‘ghost’.
 Better translations today consistently use one word: spirit.

 It becomes quite obvious after comparing dozens of references that holy spirit is not a person, having an individual mind of its own like an angel or a man.
-However, the Hebrew language lends itself to expressing abstract things in concrete terms.
+However, the Hebrew language quite often expresses abstract things in concrete terms.
 Jewish writers delighted in personifying impersonal things in order to get a point across.
-One example is the story at Judges 9.8-20.
-At Romans 5.21 there are three things personified: death, sin and undeserved kindness.
-At Genesis 4.7, 10, 11 we see sin, blood, and the ground referred to as if they were living beings.
+One example is the story at Judges 9:8-20.
+At Romans 5:21 there are three things personified: death, sin and undeserved kindness.
+At Genesis 4:7, 10, 11 we see sin, blood, and the ground referred to as if they were living beings.
 Likewise, God’s spirit is very occasionally spoken of in terms that make it seem to be a person.
-(John 16.7, 8, 13) These should not be taken literally any more than we should think sin is really a person.
-To do that would require us to explain why the great majority of references present holy spirit as a thing, not as a person.
+(John 16:7, 8, 13) These should not be taken literally any more than we should think sin is really a person.
+If we do take it literally, then we have to explain why so many references present holy spirit as a thing instead of a person.
 The pronoun most often used to refer to holy spirit is "it".
 No adult person (other than a demon) is ever referred to as "it" in the Bible.

-Nor is the holy spirit given a formal name anywhere in scripture, as would be expected if it were a person of such great importance.
-In Bible times it was considered very dishonorable to be nameless (Job 30.8).
-Some point to Matt 28.19 as proving the holy spirit does have a personal name, even though no name is actually given there.
-But the word "name" can also mean "authority" or "power of" (as in the expression, "open up in the name of the law"), and that is what makes sense, in light of so many references proving that the spirit of God is a thing, not a person.
+Nor is the holy spirit given a formal name anywhere in scripture, which we would expect if it were a person of such great importance.
+In Bible times it was considered very dishonorable to be nameless (Job 30:8).
+Some point to Matt 28:19 as proving the holy spirit does have a personal name, even though no name is actually given there.
+But the word "name" can also mean "authority" or "power of" (as in the expression, "open up in the name of the law!"), and that is what makes sense, in light of so many references proving that the spirit of God is a thing, not a person.
+This may be another reason trinitarians tend to disregard God’s name; by leaving him nameless, and with no name for the holy spirit, it is easier to promote the idea that the spirit is another face of the mysterious Godhead, with the one and only name Jesus.
+But as we have seen, the Bible prominently glorifies the Divine Name, while leaving his spirit nameless.

 Click link to continue at next heading: Foreknowledge and Predestination.